 We (the CTTCNF) process data for the purpose of exercising the public function of making a Neighbourhood Plan under the Localism Act 2011 and we believe it is necessary for the performance of this task which is being carried out in the public interest.

-The specific exception is the use of automated email service where we require specific consent to store email address only on Third Party server.
+The specific exception is the use of an automated email service where we require specific consent to store email addresses only on the Third-Party server.

 These statements are in accordance with the advice from the Information Commissioners Office and can be found by following the links below: